Flipping the Dialogue: Training and Evaluating User Language Models: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Chan Young Park, Jillian Fisher, and Serina Chang, and the AI Interaction and Learning team members at Microsoft Research for valuable discussions.
 We also thank Pangram for providing credits to access their API, facilitating some of our robustness evaluations.
+Tarek Naous and Wei Xu are partially supported by the NSF CAREER Award IIS-2144493.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.